Grants and Fellowship Opportunities

 Multicultural Leadership Award

-Honors a student leader who has displayed strong leadership and advocacy on diversity issues and has devoted time and effort to the improvement of the University community.
+Honors a student leader who has displayed strong leadership on diversity and multicultural matters and has devoted time and effort to the improvement of the University community in the promotion and support of cross-cultural awareness.

 Honors a freshman or sophomore student who has taken on new leadership roles and has demonstrated significant progress towards achieving their leadership potential through campus and community involvement.